yakamok/keyserver-fs/GDPR.md

-# This section points out areas that I believe to effect PGP key-severs
+# This section points out areas that I believe to effect SKS-keyservers

 Anyone is welcome to contribute to this document as long as it is not baseless opinions, you must have valid points that can be backed up with sections of the GDPR or the Data Protection Act.